-The Top 10 New York Daily Newspapers
+The Top 10 New York Daily Newspapers by Circulation

 Even though New York’s first-ever newspaper – The Gazette, established 1725 – only ran for 19 years before closing up shop, New York state has a rich newspaper history (as some of the founding dates on this list confirm).
 Today, more than two dozen daily newspapers, and several more weekly and other newspapers, are published in the Empire State.

 The Wall Street Journal covers business and breaking news and was established in 1889.

 The NYT covers local, state, national and international news, and is known as the “newspaper of record” in the U.S. It was established in 1851.

 The New York Post has been published continuously since 1801, and is published by News Corp.